into-docker/clj-docker-client/README.md

 non-standard variable passing and undocumented behaviour.
 This eases out these things to make an idiomatic, clojure friendly API to Docker.

 This is a work in progress and aims to be fully compliant and up to date with the Docker API changes.

+**Please raise issues here for any new feature requests!**

 ### Installation
 Leiningen/Boot